 The right torque rating ensures safety and efficiency.
-Before conducting a torque test, choosing the right tool and understanding the type of torque test to conduct is essential.
+Before conducting a torque test, choosing the right tool and understanding the type of torque test to conduct are essential.

 This article will examine a torque test and outline its importance, the tools needed, and the common applications.